mieweb/docs/content/functions/system-administration/system-controls/reset-user-passwords.md

 ![](../reset-user-passwords.assets/4c1c0e22022fdb7307ece84d1117efc7.png)

 The user is now unlocked and can now log back into {{% system-name %}} with the password you reset it to and be prompted to change it to their own unique password can hold up to 50 characters and can be configured with alpha, capital letters, lowercase, numbers or other extended characters.
-Please have user read other help documentation named *Log On to |system|.pdf* for more specific information on passwords and the configurations, restrictions, and password expirations.

 ## Portal Password Reset Option (Non-SSO portals only)